muarshad01/Docker_and_Kubernetes/07_Continuous_Integration_and_Deployment.md

 ## 85: Travis CI Setup

-* Your Laptop
-* push to GitHub
-* Travis (Run tests)
-* Travis (Automatically deploy the code to AWS)
+* 1. Your Laptop -> 2. push to `GitHub` -> 3. `Travis` (Run tests) -> 4.
+Travis (Automatically deploy the code to `AWS`)

-`https://travis-ci.org/` (Sign in with GitHub) --> Authorize travis-ci
+* `https://travis-ci.org/` -> (Sign in with GitHub) --> Authorize `travis-ci`

 ***

-## 86: Travis YML File Configuration
+## 86: `Travis YML` File Configuration

 * Flow
-  - Tell Travis, we need a copy of docker running
+  - Tell Travis, we need a copy of docker-running
   - Build our image using `Dockerfile.dev`
-  - Tell Travis, how to run our test suite?
+  - Tell Travis, how to run our test-suite?
-  - Tell Travis, how to deploy our code to AWS?
+  - Tell Travis, how to deploy our-code-to-AWS?

-* Run tests -> If all tests pass -> Deploy to AWS
+* Run tests -> If all tests PASS -> Deploy to AWS

 * Create a file `.travis.yml`           # Notice there is a leading '.'

 ```
-sudo: required          # super user level permission
+sudo: required              # super-user-level permission
 services:
-  - docker              # Tell Travis, we need a copy of docker running
+  - docker                  # Tell Travis, we need a copy of docker-running

 before_install:
   - docker build -t muarshad01/docker-react -f Dockerfile.dev .             # Build our image using Dockerfile.dev
 ```

 ***